fferegrino/old-feregri.no/content/dev.to/2020-03-14-pytest-part-1.md

 ---
 title: Unit testing with pytest
 published: false
-short_summary: I will show you how to generate a dataset from email data, and how to push it to both AWS and Kaggle; all this with Python and some wonderful packages.
-tags: pytest, moto, aws, python
----

----
-title: Unit testing with pytest
-published: false
 description: I will show you how to generate a dataset from email data, and how to push it to both AWS and Kaggle; all this with Python and some wonderful packages.
 tags: pytest, moto, aws, python
 ---